Claude Jarman Jr.: Child star

+Adulthood

+Republic Studios cast him in a couple of B-movies during the early 1950s, but by the time he reached his early adulthood, his acting career was in decline.
+He subsequently moved back to Tennessee to finish college at Vanderbilt University.
 Following coursework in pre-law at Vanderbilt, Jarman appeared in Disney's The Great Locomotive Chase (1956), his final movie.
 After that, he served three years in the U.S. Navy, doing public relations work.

 Jarman moved to working behind the scenes.
 He ran the San Francisco International Film Festival for 15 years (1965–1980) and was known for his in-depth retrospectives of movie stars and directors.
 He was executive producer of the music documentary film Fillmore (1972), about rock impresario Bill Graham.

-He briefly returned to acting in 1978 in the television miniseries Centennial.
+Jarman briefly returned to acting in 1978, for the television miniseries Centennial.
 He was a special guest at the 70th and 75th Academy Award telecasts, in 1998 and 2003 respectively, as a past acting award winner at the Oscar Family Album retrospectives.

-He served as director of cultural affairs for the City of San Francisco.
+Jarman served as director of cultural affairs for the City of San Francisco.
 He founded Jarman Travel Inc. in 1986 to serve the travel needs of corporations and executives.

 Jarman wrote My Life and the Final Days of Hollywood, which was published in 2018.

-Personal life
+Personal life and death

 Jarman married his first wife, Virginia, in 1959.
-They had three children: Elizabeth Suddeth, Claude Jarman III and Murray Jarman, before their 1968 divorce.
-Jarman married his second wife, Maryann, in 1968.
+They had three children: Elizabeth Suddeth, Claude Jarman III, and Murray Jarman, before their 1968 divorce.
+Jarman met his second wife, Maryann, in 1968.
 They had two daughters together, Vanessa Getty and Natalie Jarman, before their 1983 divorce.
-Jarman married his current wife, Katharine, in 1986, with whom he has twin daughters, Charlotte and Sarah.
+Jarman married his third wife, Katharine, in 1986, with whom he had twin daughters, Charlotte and Sarah.
+Jarman died at his home in Kentfield, California, on January 12, 2025, at the age of 90.
+He is buried at Woodlawn Memorial Park in Nashville, Tennessee.